 We regularly engage with families to develop a child-centred program.
 Meet-and-greet nights at the start of the year build relationships between families and our educators.
-Parent-teacher portfolio nights 4 times a year reinforce this and enhance communication.
 In turn, we get to know the families better to ensure we develop a child-centred program.
 We work with a team of allied health professionals for two of our children's development requirements.